Your business’s success depends on balancing the money coming in with the money going out.

 1. You’ve made a costly mistake

 If you’ve found yourself on the other end of an angry IRS letter or a collections telephone call, your decision is easy.
 It’s time to outsource your bookkeeping, preferably before reading the rest of this post.

 Not all financial mistakes can be fixed, but working with a bookkeeper who can get control of your finances and offer expert advice on handling creditors and past mismanagement may help you get back on track.

 2. You’re ready to free up valuable time

 Take an honest look at how many hours you spend managing your books.
-Perhaps you’re doing an excellent job at it, reconciling on a weekly basis and staying ahead of upcoming expenses.
-But could the time you’re spending be reallocated toward improving your business in other ways?
+Perhaps you’re doing an excellent job at it – reconciling on a weekly basis and staying ahead of upcoming expenses.
+But, could the time you’re spending be allocated toward improving your business in other ways?

-Consider your billable hourly rate: if you bill $100 per hour, and you’re spending four hours a month doing bookkeeping, could you pay someone $400 or less to do that job so that you can spend those four hours performing billable work for a client?
+Consider your billable hourly rate: if you bill $100 per hour, and you’re spending four hours a month doing bookkeeping, you could pay someone $400 or less to do that job, so you can spend that time performing billable work for a client.

-Or if you don’t work in billable hours, are there actions you’ve been putting off—like new product development, systems updates, or creation of a referral network?
-Could the hours you’re devoting to bookkeeping be better spent on those projects?
+If you don’t work in billable hours, think about items you’ve been putting off—like new product development, systems updates, or creation of a referral network.

 3. You have big plans for the future